loic-sharma/BaGet/docs/vs/nugetorg.md

 As you can tell, nuget.org is a complex beast.
 Hosting your own instance of the Gallery is not for the faint of heart.

-# BaGet vs nuget.org
+# BaGetter vs nuget.org

 TODO.
 See [this issue](https://github.com/loic-sharma/BaGet/issues/71) for a deep-dive.

-* BaGet only competes with [NuGet/NuGet.Services.Metadata](https://github.com/NuGet/NuGet.Services.Metadata/)
+* BaGetter only competes with [NuGet/NuGet.Services.Metadata](https://github.com/NuGet/NuGet.Services.Metadata/)
 * nuget.org's v3 implementation is static
     * Runs only on Windows
     * Highly tied to Azure